It’s time to make things happen

 Firstly, congrats for making it to Year 12.
+It’s time to seize the opportunities and step outside your comfort zone.
 This year is absolutely going to fly by, so try and make the most of it.
-This could mean stepping outside your comfort zone and having a crack at something you wouldn’t normally try.
+This could mean having a crack at something you wouldn’t normally try.
 So ignore the little pesky voice in your head, back yourself, and go for it!

 Must Knows